 We face potential product liability, and, if successful claims are brought against us, we may incur substantial liability and costs.
-If the use of ABECMA or any of our product candidates and, if approved, our products harms patients, or is perceived to harm patients even when such harm is unrelated to such product candidate or product, our marketing approvals could be revoked or otherwise negatively impacted and we could be subject to costly and damaging product liability claims.
+If the use of Abecma or any of our product candidates and, if approved, our products harms patients, or is perceived to harm patients even when such harm is unrelated to such product candidate or product, our marketing approvals could be revoked or otherwise negatively impacted and we could be subject to costly and damaging product liability claims.

-The use of ABECMA and our product candidates in clinical studies and the sale of ABECMA or any other products for which we obtain marketing approval exposes us to the risk of product liability claims.
+The use of Abecma and our product candidates in clinical studies and the sale of Abecma or any future products exposes us to the risk of product liability claims.
 Product liability claims might be brought against us by patients participating in clinical trials, consumers, healthcare providers, pharmaceutical companies or others selling or otherwise coming into contact with our product or product candidates.
-There is a risk that ABECMA, our product candidates or any other product for which we obtain marketing approval may induce adverse events.
+There is a risk that Abecma, our product candidates or any future product for which we obtain marketing approval may induce adverse events.
 If we cannot successfully defend against product liability claims, we could incur substantial liability and costs.
 In addition, regardless of merit or eventual outcome, product liability claims may result in:

-- impairment of our business reputation; - withdrawal of clinical study participants; - costs due to related litigation; - · distraction of management's attention from our primary business; - substantial monetary awards to patients or other claimants; - the inability to develop our product candidates or commercialize any approved product; and - · decreased demand for any approved product.
+- · impairment of our business reputation; - · withdrawal of clinical study participants; - costs due to related litigation; - distraction of management's attention from our primary business; - substantial monetary awards to patients or other claimants; - · the inability to develop our product candidates or commercialize any approved product; and - decreased demand for any approved product.